mondal-mainak/MITgcm_plume_setup/README.md

 This is the setup file based on checkpoint67v.
 It simulates the subglacial discharge plume at Helheim glaciar front based on the fjord
 CTD profile captured on 9th August, 2019 by NYUAD.
 Input files can be generated using the matlab scripts in input/generate_inputSingle profile for
 T and S located in the intput/generate_input.
+The subglacial discharge is forced at the Eastern boundary through the OBCS package.